lms-org/config_auto_drive/README.md

 Tip: HowTo change compiler in ubuntu: https://askubuntu.com/questions/466651/how-do-i-use-the-latest-gcc-on-ubuntu

 Additionally we use Conan (https://conan.io/) to build some more libs (like openCV, ...) from source.
 This makes sure that we always have the correct version.
+We have our own Conan Server running at http://mineforce.de:9300

 # How to install
 ```
+// install extra ubuntu packages
 sudo apt-get update
 sudo apt-get install python python-pip build-essential make git cmake automake libtool libsdl2-dev gcc-4.8 g++-4.8 qt5-default

-// install conan
+// install conan via pip
 sudo pip install conan

 // add remote to conan